Fritillaria rhodocanakis

 Fritillaria rhodocanakis is a bulb-forming herbaceous perennial.
 The flowers are nodding and pendent, each tepal purple with a yellow tip.

 The species is listed as endangered by the IUCN.
 As of 2020, there were 500 mature individuals of the species with a stable conservation trend.

 Distribution and habitat

 Fritillaria rhodocanakis is confined to the island of Hydra (Idra) and a few smaller islets in the Argolic Gulf, where it grows in open limestone terrain.
 It favours phrygana (low, bushy Mediterranean scrub), clearings in Pinus halepensis (Aleppo pine) woodland, and even the margins of olive groves or vineyards, often beneath scattered shrubs.
-Because its entire range is limited to a handful of rocky outcrops and cultivated slopes, the species is classified as Vulnerable in the Red Data Book of Rare and Threatened Plants of Greece and Endangered on the IUCN Red List; it is protected under the Bern Convention, Annex II of the EU Habitats Directive (92/43/EEC) and Greek Presidential Decree 67/81.
+Because its entire range is limited to a handful of rocky outcrops and cultivated slopes, the species is classified as Vulnerable in the Red Data Book of Rare and Threatened Plants of Greece and Least Concern on the IUCN Red List (2017); it is protected under the Bern Convention, Annex II of the EU Habitats Directive (92/43/EEC) and Greek Presidential Decree 67/81.